Year of the Bird

 May 24, 2017

-— When it comes to protecting its nest from the Brown-headed Cowbird and other parasites, the quirky Gray Catbird is especially talented.
+— When it comes to protecting its nest from the Brown-headed Cowbird and other nest invaders, the quirky Gray Catbird is especially talented.

 The Barn Swallow Is Slowly Conquering the World